Gender-affirming voice and communication change

 The voice feminization package contains:

-• Pre-operative vocal exercises • Post-operative vocal rehabilitation • Sociocultural feminization • Surgery, glottoplasty and medical follow-up • Speech therapy (articulation, speech melody and speech) • Resilience training of the new voice • Reinforcement of female pitch and resonance • Coaching and conversations to authentic female.
-Communication patterns.
-Your therapeutic care includes pre-and / or post-operative speech training or speech therapy according to personal needs.
+• Pre-operative vocal exercises • Post-operative vocal rehabilitation • Sociocultural feminization • Surgery, glottoplasty and medical follow-up • Speech therapy (articulation, speech melody and speech) • Resilience training of the new voice • Reinforcement of female pitch and resonance • Coaching and conversations to authentic female communication patterns.
+Your therapeutic care includes pre- and post-operative speech training or speech therapy according to personal needs.
 We offer you up to 10 sessions, individually planable in double lessons, in blocks and / or in connection with the medical follow-up.
-Postoperatively, according to our rehabilitation scheme, it will soon be possible to whisper ‚loose‘ again.
+Postoperatively, according to our rehabilitation scheme, it is possible to whisper ‘loose’ immediately.

 Our flat rate offer includes a whole spectrum of medical and nonmedical services, where multidisciplinary pre- and postoperative voice care and consultation are obligatory and are always accepted with great appreciation.